ArdOnat/WeatherApp/README.md

 1 - [Core Module](https://github.com/ArdOnat/CoreModule) - (Yellow Layer in Uncle Bob's Architecture)
 Module that keeps entities that will be used by multiple modules.
-In Clean Architecture principle, it is very important that these entities do not depend on any other module.
+In Clean Architecture principle, it is very important that these entities do not depend on any other module or third party library.

 2 - [ApiClient Module](https://github.com/ArdOnat/ApiClient) - (Green Layer in Uncle Bob's Architecture)